-RESEARCH PAPER: Students will write a research paper of approximately 6000 words (\sim 20 pages) not including notes, front matter, or bibliography.
+RESEARCH PAPER: Students will write a research paper of approximately 6000 words (~20 pages) not including notes, front matter, or bibliography.
+The paper will conform to

+Turabian style formatting and documentation.
 The paper is worth 250 points and 40% of the course grade